-The Humor Times makes a very effective teacher’s aide.
+The Humor Times makes a very effective teacher’s aid.
 Here’s how to use the monthly print publication to pique students’ interest.

 Analyzing editorial cartoons helps to strengthen analytical and other higher-order thinking skills.
 Cartoons are used to convey not just political, but also social issues.
 Editorial cartoons can be used in a variety of ways, and can be integrated into any lesson plan.
 And best of all, students respond quite well to cartoons.

-The Humor Times as a teacher’s aide in the classroom
+The Humor Times as a teacher’s aid in the classroom

 We make it easy and affordable for schools to use our publication in the classroom.
 Since we want to keep costs down, we like to give individualized quotes to schools, as the postal rates vary depending on location.
 But in most cases, for a nine-month school year, we can ship up to 50 copies of each issue (once a month) anywhere in the U.S. for a $198.00 yearly fee.
 Or, you may choose to use just a few copies and pass them around, which can bring the rate down to around $70.00 or less, depending on number of copies and where you want them shipped.
-(Email us at the Humor Times, call us at 916-455-1217, or write us at the address below for more information.
+(See contact info below.
 All estimates based on postal rates as of March, 2012.)

 For students, nothing compares to having a newspaper full of editorial cartoons in your hands.
 They can study it on lunch breaks, take it home and use them in homework assignments, and share it with their parents, involving them more in their education in the process.
 Give your students a leg up in their education, and a few laughs as a bonus – use the Humor Times.